How Long Should I Do SEO For?

-Don't you absolutely hate when someone answers "Well, how long is a piece of string?"
-That fact is that it intrinsically depends on a number of complexly interwoven factors, like which string, where you're using it, and whether or not it's folded, wound, or scrunched!
+You probably hate it when someone answers "Well, how long is a piece of string?"
+That fact is the answer depends intrinsically on a number of complexly interwoven factors, like: which string, where you're using it, and whether or not it's folded, wound, or scrunched!

 So how long does it take to rank in Google for your favourite search keyword?